typicode/husky/docs/README.md

 - If you are configuring git-flow _after_ you have installed Husky, the git-flow setup process will correctly suggest the .husky directory.
 - If you have set a [custom directory](#custom-directory) for Husky you need to specify that (ex. `git config gitflow.path.hooks .config/husky`)

-To **revert** the git-flow hooks directory back to its default you need to reset the config to point to the default git hooks directory.
+To **revert** the git-flow hooks directory back to its default you need to reset the config to point to the default Git hooks directory.

 ```shell
 git config gitflow.path.hooks .git/hooks